 Annoyance: Auto-brightness not working well

 - Go to Settings > Display and toggle on Adaptive brightness, but bear in mind that you may have to adjust it manually for the first wee while to teach it the brightness levels you prefer.
-It should learn your preferences and improve after a few days.
+But, give it a couple of days, and the phone should learn what your preferences are.

 - It may also be worth trying the DC dimming option, which you’ll find in Settings > Utilities > OnePlus Laboratory > DC dimming.
 This can help to reduce flickering at lower brightness levels, though it can impact color accuracy.